 - ensure disadvantaged pupils are challenged in the work that they're set - use assessment data to diagnose the current gaps, issues and barriers for learning - act early to intervene at the point need is identified - adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve - ensure disadvantaged pupils have access to interventions and enrichment activities that contribute to narrowing the attainment gap.
-To record these on the personalised Pupil Premium Plans for each individual.
+To record these on the Pupil Premium Support Overview.

-Attendance is key and we have provision in place to support those children who are frequent late or non-attenders, by working alongside our Attendance Team, Family Support Worker as well as offering opportunities such as breakfast club.
+Attendance is key and we have provision in place to support those children who are frequent late or non-attenders, by working alongside our family support worker as well as offering breakfast club.